websocket-client/websocket-client/docs/source/examples.rst

 handshake request is similar to setting common header values.
 Use the ``header`` option to provide custom header values in a list or dict.
 For debugging, remember that it is helpful to enable :ref:`Debug and Logging Options`.
+There is no built-in support for "Sec-WebSocket-Extensions" header values as defined in RFC 7692.

 **WebSocket custom headers example**